WORLD WATER DAY campaign

-Across the globe, water has been crucial in the fight against COVID-19, making the value of water more recognised than ever.
+Across the globe, water has been crucial in the fight against COVID-19 and cholera, making the value of water more recognised than ever which is why Pump Aid is taking part in the World Water Day campaign.